Chapter 33 : Stunned

 Yes.
 You heard me.
-Lincoln Logs.
+Legos.
 Every person has their special downfall.
 Achilles and his heel.
 Superman and kryptonite.

 I mean, I’d have better reflexes, for one.
-Everyone knows video games hones your reflexes.
-And trust me, that could come in handy for all the - oh, I don’t know - dodging PIECES OF BROKEN CEILING THAT FALL THROUGH THE AIR AND TRY TO DECAPITATE YOU going on at the moment.
+Everyone knows videogames hones your reflexes.
+And trust me, that would come in handy for all the - oh, I don’t know - dodging PIECES OF BROKEN CEILING THAT FALL THROUGH THE AIR AND TRY TO DECAPITATE YOU going on at the moment.
 Yes, thanks to the massive fighting that’s tearing up the ballroom, this fun activity has apparently become the new party game.
-It’s all the rage at the finest balls.
-Pass the parcel is no longer good enough.
-Now, it’s ‘run and leap around like a samurai while trying not to get pancaked by jagged bits of building
+Forget pass the parcel.
+Now, it’s ‘run and leap around like a samurai while trying not to get pancaked by jagged bits of building.’

 Next, this would be a shit-to-the-load less scarier if I had been desensitized as a kid.
-Once you’re exposed to the vivid horrors and zombie-bloodshed-galore of video games when you’re twelve, everything else doesn’t seem like that big of a deal.
+Once you’re exposed to the vivid horrors and zombie-bloodshed-galore of videogames when you’re twelve, nothing else seems like that big of a deal.
 Not even what appears to be a massive earthquake/rhino stampede/rebirth of the Greatest Evil Wizard of All Time happening at a Christmas ball.

-And honestly, this probably would have been fine with me (even the waterfall bit.
+And honestly, this scenario would have been fine by me (even the waterfall bit.
 Especially the waterfall bit).
-Or at least, it’d be better compared to the alternative: leaving me behind a rickety table that provides absolutely no protection to the dangerous spells and malicious Voldy-supporters raging war two feet away from me.
+Or at least, it was better compared to what he'd actually done in reality: leaving me behind a rickety table that provided absolutely no protection from the dangerous spells and malicious Voldy-supporters raging war two feet away from me.

 Hero’s Complex: YOU’RE DOING IT WRONG.

-I shrieked embarrassingly loud as a particular loud boom made the ground tremble and dust crumble from the ceiling.
+I shrieked embarrassingly loud as a particularly noisy boom made the ground tremble and dust crumble from the ceiling.
 Back glued to table, I tried my best to stifle the panicked tears blossoming in the corners of my eyes.
 It was dark enough.
 The last thing I needed was my vision getting even more blurred.

-I berated myself, breathing deeply, Use logic.
+Think, Agatha.
+I berated myself, gulping in desperate breaths of sooty air.
+Use logic.
 Work through the situation.
-Keep what little cool you have and figure this out...
+Keep what little cool you have and figure this out.

-Let’s see: I was sitting behind a table.
+Let’s assess the situation: I was sitting behind a table.
 Five minutes ago, the Dark Mark had appeared out of thin air, and now people were fighting for reasons I knew not.
-It didn’t necessarily mean anything big.
+It didn’t necessarily mean anything catastrophic.
 I mean, there had been cases before of petty criminals conjuring the Dark Mark to strike fear and create a little trouble.
 But...
 There had been nothing to this extent before.
-At the Ministry
+At the Ministry, no less.

-...Fucking Lincoln Logs.
+...Fucking Legos.
 Fucking James Potter.
 Leaving me here with no choice but to step up and actually act like a good person for once...
-God.
-It was like the universe was conspiring to turn me into a human being worthy of respect.
-The horror.
+Merlin.
+It was as if the universe were conspiring to turn me into a human worthy of respect, or something.